 As data is very much the DNA of Google, all its data, data management, analytics, machine learning and AI solutions have a very high reputation in the developer and data engineering community, as well as with many companies focused on delivering modern, cloud-native, data-driven business solutions and services.

 Google Cloud Platform is said to be the third biggest player in the cloud services business, behind Amazon AWS and Microsoft Azure.
-It does not yet offer such a broad and deep portfolio of cloud services as Amazon AWS and Microsoft Azure, but what it does offer is recognized as best-in-class technology, open, very developer-friendly and highly scalable out of the box.
-Google BigQuery is no exception here.
+It does not yet offer such a broad and deep portfolio of cloud services as Amazon AWS and Microsoft Azure, but what it does have is recognized as best-in-class technology, open, very developer-friendly and highly scalable out of the box.
+Google BigQuery is no exception.

 User & Use Cases